Seteeri/Particle/doc/API.md

   * Process heap acts as cache to DB in RAM
 * Any drawable output is serialized to bytes and sent directly to Render
   * Vertex class is representation of OpenGL buffer struct
+* Any heavy numerical calculations are offloaded to shaders
+  * Model matrix calculations for each vertex is done in shaders
+  * Worker copies pos/rot/sca

 ## Render
 * Draws using OpenGL